QtCurve/qtcurve/README.md

     (Default: `Off`)

-## Backward compatible options
-These options are provided to have better backward compatibility with the configure options before the merging of repositories.
-They **WILL** be removed in a few major releases.

-1. `QTC_QT_ONLY`:

-    The opposite of `QTC_QT4_ENABLE_KDE`.

 ## Tips for compiling with `clang`/`clang++`
 As of clang version 3.3, `clang++` does not seem to be compatible with the c++ standard library headers shipped with gcc in c++0x mode.
 If you have problems